samayo/country-json/README.md

 ## country-data  [![Build Status](https://travis-ci.org/samayo/country-data.svg?branch=master)](https://travis-ci.org/samayo/country-data)

-A simple but useful data of the world (by country) each in JSON format.
+A simple but useful data of the world (by country) each in JSON formats.

 ### Download
 Using git